sebastien-zhou/documentation-ia-product/documentation/igrc-platform/controls/control-theoratical-rights.md

 This can be access request verification via an authorization management system.
 For example, some rights can be awarded to some users and not to others.
 Such controls can then compare the actually granted authorizations to those granted through a workflow process for example.

 Configuring a theoretical right control involves specifying the perimeter on which this control is applied, both in terms of population (identities) and permissions covered by associated applications.
 The control will thereby compare on the given perimeter the actually granted permissions to the "theoretical" ones in order to highlight the results lists.
-The technical documentation on configuring the theoretical rights controls into iGRC Analytics is available [here](docs.md)
+The technical documentation on configuring the theoretical rights controls into iGRC Analytics is available [here](../theoretical-rights/theoretical-rights.md)

-<u> A theoretical right can be:</u>
+### theoretical rights types

 1. An access request workflow with a beneficiary ID, a couple of applications/ permissions.